maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/methods_for_updating_the_figure_or_graph_objects.md

 We haven't formatted or styled anything so far, not even the traces.

-Let's say we wanted the x axis to have a larger range (the auto-ranging is a bit deceptive here).
+Let's say we wanted the x axis to have a larger range (plotly's auto-ranging is a bit deceptive for this graph).

+A single line that updates the xaxis will do the job.  **Note**, that the code also takes advantage of the ```dict.key``` method of accessing the elements of a dictionary.
+This is specific to plotly.

 ```python
 fig.layout.xaxis.update(range=[0,30])